pypy/pypy.org/posts/2022/06/record-known-result.rst

 =======================

 So, what are the hints?
 One of them is called ``record_known_result``, and that hint is what this blog post is about.
-The one one of them is called ``record_exact_value``, it's conceptually quite simple, but it's much harder to see how it can be used.
+The other is called ``record_exact_value``, it's conceptually quite simple, but it's much harder to see how it can be used.
 It was implemented by Lin Cheng from Cornell, and it is described (together with a possible optimization) in another paper__ – I will